samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 5) back to menu, click 2 for launch

 6) open volume mixer, when you look at apps, there will be "python" or "webview" or "edge" (with denotation for webview) or "chrome" (with denotation for webview) ->
-set output to go to desired Cable-{}.
+set output to go to desired virtual Cable-{}.

 7) TESTING will set random voices, you cannot customize the TTS test message.
 By default, the delimiter is "|" for user commands via tts. the listener window will print the model chosen prior to audio playing.